bahmutov/testing-d3-with-benv/README.md

 });
 ```

-Note that both jQuery and D3 are loaded differently. jQuery attaches itself to global object
+Note that jQuery and D3 are loaded differently. jQuery attaches itself to global object
 as $ symbol and is available everywhere, including the unit tests.
 We are attaching D3 object
 to the `window` object explicitly to make sure this is consistent with what a browser would do.
-Since we are going to execute the D3 drawing code from node environment we need to thus
+Since we are going to execute the D3 drawing code from node environment we need to
 use `window.d3` and not just `d3`.
 A good pattern is to create an IIFE just for this purpose

 ```js